quppiehy/simpleform_be/README.md

-# Project Title
+# simpleform backend

-This is the fback end for the Simple Form (simpleform) project that was created as a simple exercise for an interview.
+This is the backend for the Simple Form (simpleform) project that was created as a simple exercise for an interview.

 Frontend: simpleform_fe

 Backend: simpleform_be

 Frontend git repo @ [https://github.com/quppiehy/simpleform_fe](https://github.com/quppiehy/simpleform_fe)

 ## Project Description